 Photo: Pete Niesen/Shutterstock

-Also, a small area north of Punta Gorda and two large sections of trail are impassable at high tides, and you’ll need to plan your trip to approach these sections as the tide is going out.
-From north to south, the four-mile section between Sea Lion Gulch and Randall Creek and the 4.5-mile stretch from Miller Flat to Gitchell Creek are impassable at high tides.
-Get updated tide information from NOAA.
-It’s also a good idea to check the surf, as you won’t want to be out there during huge ocean swells.
+A small area north of Punta Gorda and two large sections of trail are impassable at high tides, and you’ll need to approach these sections as the tide is going out.
+It’s the 4-mile section between Sea Lion Gulch and Randall Creek, and the 4.5-mile stretch from Miller Flat to Gitchell Creek that are both impassable at high tides, so check NOAA for updated tide info.
+It’s also a good idea to check the surf report, as you won’t want to be out there during huge ocean swells.

-In general, California’s coastline is public seaward from the mean high tide mark, but plenty of private property lies just off the beach.
+In general, California’s coastline is public as long as you’re below the high-tide mark.
+But inland of the high tide mark can be private property.
 Obey posted no-trespassing signs, and stay out of cabins.
 Expect to cross several creeks while on the trail, many of which can become impassable during and after heavy rains.
 Learn to identify and avoid poison oak and ticks, and watch out for rattlesnakes, especially among piles of driftwood.
+Make sure you have a rain jacket and waterproof backpack cover.

 Photo: Robert Stolting/Shutterstock